 It’s useful to ask to see the same Doctor again, if you are dealing with same health problem.

-As most GP appointments are short, work out your health needs and questions before your visit and write them down.
-Tell the GP what they are at the start. e.g. A list of your symptoms you want the doctor to address, and any thoughts on causes.
+As most doctor appointments are short, work out your health needs and questions before your visit and write them down.
+What are the 3 things you most want to discuss at this appointment?
+Tell the doctor what they are at the start. e.g. a list of your symptoms you want the doctor to address, and any thoughts on causes.
+Are things going on in your life affecting your health, perhaps short of money, housing problem, etc… explain.
 Are you worried about a possible disease, e.g. cancer?
-Any online treatment you have read about that sounds useful?
+Any online health protection you have read about that sounds useful?
 Any questions in your personal healthcare plan?
 Take it with you.

-Treat the appointment as a shared talk, and let the GP know what’s important to you.
+Treat the appointment as a shared talk, and let the doctor know what’s important to you.
 What result are you hoping for?

-If you did not try what the GP advised you last time, or have not taken your medicines as prescribed, or have not changed your diet as recommended, be honest!
+If you did not try what the doctor advised you last time, or have not taken your medicines as prescribed, or have not changed your diet as recommended, be honest!

 Ask the doctor to tell you what to do if things get worse, or if you get extra symptoms.
 Also ask about the possible side effects of any medicines the he/she prescribes for you.
 How and when will I receive any tests results?
 Will you write down for me any actions you think I need to take, or should I do so?

 Antibiotics: Ask have you been prescribed too many?
 Research in the British Medical Journal in 2019 found that a lot of antibiotic prescriptions go on for longer than recommended in guidelines.
 The UK NHS National Institute for Health and Care Excellence (NICE) has produced guidance on which antibiotics to use, and for how long for different illnesses